iqbalhasnan/django-custom-user-class-based-view/README.md

-django-custom-user-cbv
+Example of Class-Based View usage with custom user in django 1.5
 ======================

-Example of Django Project with Custom User and Class-Based View